Consensys/doc.quorum-key-manager/docs/Tutorials/EddsaBN254Sig.md

 ---
-description: Sign with eddsa and bn254
+description: Sign with eddsa and babyjubjub
 ---

-# Sign a transaction with EDDSA and BN254
+# Sign a transaction with EDDSA and Baby Jubjub

-This tutorial walks you through signing an Ethereum transaction with Quorum Key Manager (QKM) using the EDDSA signing algorithm and BN254 elliptic curve.
+This tutorial walks you through signing an Ethereum transaction with Quorum Key Manager (QKM) using the EDDSA signing algorithm and Baby Jubjub elliptic curve (also referred to as the BN254 twisted Edwards curve).

 ## Prerequisites